-The ribs will be ready in 60 – 70 minutes at this cooking temperature.
+The ribs on the grill will be ready in 60 – 70 minutes at this cooking temperature.

 If possible, always check the internal temperature with a thermometer to ensure it is at 190°F.

-Cooking time will vary a little depending on the type of ribs you will be grilling.
+Cooking time will vary a little depending on the type of ribs on the grill.

-An example would be; baby back ribs will cook quicker than spare ribs, but they will both cook within the 60 to 70-minute time frame if the grill is at the correct temperature .
+An example would be: grilled baby back ribs will cook quicker than their spare counterpart, but they will both cook within the 60 to 70-minute time frame if the gas grill is at the correct temperature .

 How To Grill Ribs

-The first step to grill ribs will be to add the rub of your choice on the ribs.
+The first step to cooking ribs will be to add the dry rub of your choice to the ribs.

 Coat both sides and rub it into the rack.
-Ribs naturally have a lot of rich flavors, and the grilling will help release the goodness.
+Ribs naturally have a lot of rich flavors, and putting ribs on the grill will help release the goodness.

-Adding a good rub will personalize the ribs to your palate, and there are many different rubs and flavors you can choose from as this cut is quite forgiving.
+Adding a good dry rub will personalize the ribs to your palate, and you can choose from many different rubs and flavors as this cut is quite forgiving.

 There is grilling, and then there's barbecue.
 Grilling is when cooks say, 'We're going to turn-up the heat and make it hot to sear a burger, sear a steak, or grill a chicken.
 Barbecuing is going low and slow."